 Working in cold weather has always been an issue.
 The frozen ground causes many challenges that most other excavation techniques may not be able to handle.But hydro excavation is different.
 With a truck-mounted water heater warming the water to 150 degrees, freezing at any depth is never a problem.Moreover, utilising heated water to penetrate frost is a much more environmentally safe solution than emission-producing methods such as coal or wood firing.

-Hydro excavation can also be used in debris removal.
+Hydro excavation can also be used for debris removal.
 Cleaning different structures with this non-destructive method is quick and easy and you don’t have to worry about destroying the surrounding area.
 Other applications here include catch basin cleaning, sludge removal, and cleaning up sills.

 When there is need to repair fibre cables, telephone lines, water mains, or other in-ground utility lines, HX can be used to excavate the utilities.
 This is because HX equipment can work in tight spaces with minimal impact and little restoration requirements.